-For an employee whose actions can have a material impact on the risk exposure of the firm, at least 60 per cent of the variable remuneration should be deferred for at least three years.
-This should also apply to the final date of acquisition of shares, share options and other share-linked instruments if they are included as a part of variable remuneration.
+For an employee whose actions can impact on the risk level of the firm, at least 60 per cent of the variable remuneration should be deferred for at least three years.
+This should also apply to the final date of the acquisition of shares, share options and other share-linked instruments if they are included as a part of the variable remuneration.

-The earliest date on which the deferred component may be paid should be determined by the risks to the long-term, sustainable performance of the business unit in which the employee operated.
+The earliest date on which the deferred component may be paid should be determined by the risks to the long-term, sustainable performance of the business in which the employee is active.